sameersbn/docker-gitlab/README.md

       start_period: 2m
 ```

-Then you will be able to consult the healthcheck log by executing:
+Then you will be able to consult the health check log by executing:

 ```bash
 docker inspect --format "{{json .State.Health }}" $(docker-compose ps -q gitlab) | jq